Withdrawal Rate Strategies to Manage Retirement Income

 You need retirement income.
 The question is how much money should you take out each year?
 You want to make sure you don’t spend down your accounts too fast.
 The answer is determined by calculating a safe withdrawal rate.

-A safe withdrawal rate is the estimated portion of money that you can withdraw from your investments each year while leaving enough principal that the funds last for your entire life — even if you retire during a time where the economy and/or the stock market is not doing well.
+A safe withdrawal rate is the estimated portion of money that you can withdraw from your investments each year while leaving enough principle that the funds last for your entire life — even if you retire during a time where the economy and/or the stock market is not doing well.

 For example, if you spend $4,000 for every $100,000 you have invested, you would have an initial withdrawal rate of 4 percent.
 Traditional calculations say this withdrawal rate is about right; you can spend about 4 percent of your investments each year and most likely never run out of money.